SeldonIO/seldon-core/docs-gb/scaling/single-model-serving-hpa.md

 Each HPA CR has it's own timer on which it samples the specified custom metrics.
 This timer starts when the CR is created, with sampling of the metric being done at regular intervals (by default, 15 seconds).

 As a side effect of this, creating the Model HPA and the Server HPA (for a given model) at different times will mean that the scaling decisions on the two are taken at different times.
 Even when creating the two CRs together as part of the same manifest, there will usually be a small delay between the point where the Model and Server `spec.replicas` values are changed.
 Despite this delay, the two will converge to the same number when the decisions are taken based on the same metric (as in the previous examples).

+{% hint style="info" %}
+**Note**: If a Model gets scaled up slightly before its corresponding Server, the model is currently marked with the condition ModelReady "Status: False" with a "ScheduleFailed" message until new Server replicas become available.
+However, the existing replicas of that model remain available and will continue to serve inference load.
+{% endhint %}

 ## Monitoring Scaling